Harshuuuuu123/Psypher_Task/replit.md

 ## Overview

-Event Hub is a full-stack web application that provides a tier-based event access system.
-Users can view and access events based on their subscription tier (Free, Silver, Gold, Platinum), with higher tiers unlocking premium events.
-The application features user authentication via Replit's OAuth system and a modern React frontend with shadcn/ui components.
+Event Hub is a modern full-stack web application that provides a tier-based event access system.
+Users can view and access events based on their subscription tier (Free, Silver, Gold, Platinum), with higher tiers unlocking more exclusive events.
+The application features user authentication, responsive design, and an interactive upgrade system for testing different access levels.

 ## User Preferences